 By passively detecting the thermal signature of an object the PTQ1346 makes it easy for you to detect the presence of any warm object, including wildlife, suspects, and intruders in total darkness.
 This creates immediate nighttime awareness, making it easy for you to act fast before the event of an attack or track elusive animals.

 The Boson VOx microbolometer, which features long-wave infrared sensitivity, a thermal resolution of 320 by 256 pixels, and a 60Hz refresh rate, provides accurate and sharp thermal vision.
-This kind of thermal imaging lets you see through light foliage, smoke, and fog.
+This kind of thermal image processing lets you see through light foliage, smoke, and fog.

 This device has a wide winged rubber eyecup that does two things: to prevent leakage of light and to ensure a more comfortable contact between the image detector and your face.

 The FLIR PTQ136’s built-in 4x digital zoom is another great feature.
 It lets you bring objects up in close focus for a better view on the 1280 x 960 High Definition Display, so you never miss any situation in the battlefield, a crime scene, or while out hunting.

 The PTQ136 scores better on vision than its competition.
 In fact, the 12um internal core plus the HD display give you the best image quality.
 Since the images displayed are clear, accurate detection and proper classification of objects day and night become quite easy.